mwaskom/lyman/doc/experiments.rst

     total displacement (in mm) relative to the previous frame exceeds this number will be excluded from the model.

+   wm_components
+    Number of principle components to use when extracting nuisance timeseries data from deep white matter voxels.
+This provides additional confound information that can be added during the model fitting (using the ``confound_sources`` variable).

    smooth_fwhm
     A float with the smoothing kernel size for the volume-based SUSAN smoothing.
     Note that an unsmoothed version of the timeseries is always produced.